 Fed Book-Entry System.
-The U.S. Federal Reserve Banks operate a book-entry system, which provides book-entry holding and settlement for U.S. dollar denominated securities issued by the U.S. government, some of its agencies and instrumentalities and international organizations of which the United States is a member.
+The U.S. Federal Reserve Banks operate a book-entry system, which provides bookentry holding and settlement for U.S. dollar denominated securities issued by the U.S. government, some of its agencies and instrumentalities and international organizations of which the United States is a member.
 The system enables Holding Institutions to hold, make payments and transfer securities and funds through the U.S. Federal Reserve Banks' Fedwire system.

 DTC.
 DTC is a limited-purpose trust company organized under the New York Banking Law, a "banking organization" within the meaning of the New York Banking Law, a member of the U.S. Federal Reserve System, a "clearing corporation" within the meaning of the New York Uniform Commercial Code, and a "clearing agency" registered pursuant to the provisions of Section 17A of the Exchange Act.
-DTC holds securities for DTC participants and facilitates the clearance and settlement of transactions between DTC participants through electronic book-entry changes in accounts of DTC participants.
+DTC holds and provides asset servicing for securities that DTC participants deposit with the DTC.
+DTC also facilitates post-trade settlement among DTC Participants of sales and other securities transactions in deposited securities, through electronic computerized book-entry transfers and pledges between DTC Participants' accounts.
+This eliminates the need for physical movement of securities certificates.
+DTC Participants include both U.S. and non-U.S. securities brokers and dealers, banks, trust companies, clearing corporations and certain other organizations.
+DTC is a wholly-owned subsidiary of The Depository Trust & Clearing Corporation ("DTCC"), which is the holding company for DTC, the National Securities Clearing Corporation and the Fixed Income Clearing Corporation, all of which are registered clearing agencies.
+DTCC is owned by the users of its regulated subsidiaries.
+Access to the DTC system is also available to other financial intermediaries, such as both U.S. and non-U.S.